 Pull on your latex gloves to start with because this is a dirty job at the best of times, and air filter oil is nasty stuff.
 Use a rag to wipe out the airbox before removing the filter from the airbox.
 Then remove the filter from the cage.
 Put a clean rag into the air intake to prevent any dirt from dropping in.

 The first task is to break down the existing filter oil.
-Pour some Turps into a clean small bucket (or ice cream container) and squeeze out as much of the old oil as possible.
-Alternatively, you can pour the turps over the filter from the bottle.
+Pour some Air Filter cleaner or Turps into a clean small tub (or old ice cream container) and squeeze out as much of the old oil as possible.

 Step 3 – Wash in warm water